influxdata/telegraf/plugins/outputs/websocket/README.md

 # Websocket Output Plugin

-This plugin can write to a WebSocket endpoint.
+This plugin writes metrics to a WebSocket endpoint in one of the supported [data formats][data_formats].

-It can output data in any of the [supported output formats][formats].

-[formats]: ../../../docs/DATA_FORMATS_OUTPUT.md
+⭐ Telegraf v1.19.0
+🏷️ applications, web
+💻 all

+[data_formats]: /docs/DATA_FORMATS_OUTPUT.md

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->